thalissonfelipe/demo/README.md

 ### Helm

-Before deploying the application with Helm, it is necessary to install its dependencies first, which are: Redis, Grafana, Prometheus and Metrics Server.
+Before deploying the main application with Helm, it is necessary to install its dependencies first, which are: Redis, Grafana, Prometheus and Metrics Server.

 ***Obs**.: With the exception of the redis chart, all other dependencies installed with helm are using default settings.
 As the intention is not to delve into devops, I decided to follow the default settings that were already enough.